LM-SAL/internal_screen_movies/README.md

-# screen_movies
+# internal_screen_movies

-Simple script to display movies on an internal screen
+Simple script to find and display movies on an internal screen.